 - 1. In GigaVUE-FM, on the top navigation bar, select Cloud. - 2.
 On the left navigation pane, select AnyCloud > Settings > Tunnel Spec Library. - 3.
 Click New.
-The Add Tunnel page is displayed as shown in Figure 4-4 on page 24.
+The Add Tunnel page appears. - 4.
+Select or enter the appropriate information as described in the following table.